kechcole/Blog-App/README.md

 <br><br>

-#### 7.5 Create an Automated Profile With Django Signal.
+#### **7.5 Create an Automated Profile With Django Signal.**
-Currently we have been uploading user profile images from the admin page, this requires that a user processes admin level permissions a risk we would not take since this can pose a security threat to our app.
 Django signals are used to perform certain actions when modifications occur in a model.
 We want a signal that calls a function when there is an entry in User model, that is, a new user has been registered.
 As soon as a new instance of User class in created, a profile is automatically generated using post_save signal and a default profile picture assigned.

 Create as new file, `signals.py` file and import the following :
 - a **`post_save` signal** that will be fired when a user instance object is created,